Christmas decoration or plant lover’s challenge? With these tips you’ll enjoy poinsettias year round!

-- Light: Bright light during winter, keep away from drafts – In summer, keep out of direct sun if plant is to be kept for next Christmas.
+Light: Bright light during winter and keep away from drafts.
+In summer, keep out of direct sun to prolong it’s life until next Christmas.

-- Water: Water thoroughly – wait until soil is moderately dry before watering again.
+Water: Water thoroughly and wait until soil is moderately dry before watering again.
 Water immediately if leaves begin to wilt.
 Water more in summer.

-- Propagation: Take stem cuttings in early summer.
-Use a rooting hormone.
+Propagation: Take stem cuttings in early summer and use a rooting hormone.

-Loss of flower heads; leaf edges turning yellow or brown
+Loss of flower heads or leaf edges turning yellow or brown?

 Red spider mite and mealy bug are the main pests.
-Use a houseplant pesticide, following container instructions.
+Use a houseplant pesticide and follow product instructions.

-Overwatering is the likely reason; the surface of the soil must be dry before water is applied.
+Overwatering is likely the reason.
+Make sure the top one inch of soil is dry between waterings.
 Failure to water often enough can also cause leaves to wilt and fall.

-If the plant is in a spot that’s too cold, or If has been subjected to hot or freezing drafts then the leaves will fail.
-Another cause of leaf fall is poor light.
+Inconsistent temperature is probably the cause.
+If the plant is in a spot that’s too cold or has been subjected to hot or freezing drafts, then the leaves will fall.
+Poor lighting could be another factor.